devarghya96/b2capp2/README.md

 # Azure AD B2C App in .NET for User Sign In with Progressive Profile
 This repository contains sample code for implementing an Azure AD B2C App in .NET responsible for user sign in with a progressive profile.
 The app displays all existing attributes in edit mode, and prompts the user to provide an additional mandatory default attribute, game.
-Once the user provides a value for the game attribute, they will not be prompted to edit their profile on subsequent sign-ins.
+Once the user provides a value for the it, they will not be prompted to edit their profile on subsequent sign-ins.
 When users sign out, they will also be signed out of the linked application 1.

 # Demo
 <b> Access the app at <a href="https://uniccapp2.azurewebsites.net">App 2</a> </b>